Mugo95/munich-traffic-airquality-correlation/README.md

 # Munich Traffic and Drone Air Quality Measurement Correlation

-This repository contains analysis code for investigating the correlation between traffic patterns and air quality measurements collected via drone in Munich, Germany.
+This repository contains analysis code for investigating the correlation between traffic count and air quality measurements collected via drone in Munich, Germany.

 ## Project Overview

-This project analyzes the relationship between traffic data from multiple sensors and air quality measurements collected using drone-based sensors.
+This project analyzes the relationship between traffic data from multiple sensors and air quality measurements collected using mini airquix attached to a drone.
 The goal is to understand how traffic patterns influence local air quality conditions in the Munich area.

 ## Repository Structure